-Kolo Mee – Malaysian Noodles with Char Siu
+Kolo Mee Recipe (Malaysian Noodles with Char Siu)

 Kolo mee - Sarawak dry egg noodles with minced pork and char siu.

-Kolo mee is a dry noodle dish from the Malaysian state of Sarawak, especially associated with the city of Kuching.
-The noodles are tossed with a light savory sauce and topped with minced pork, sliced char siu and crispy shallots.
+Kolo mee is a dry noodle dish from Sarawak, most closely linked with Kuching.
+Egg noodles are tossed with a light savory sauce, then topped with minced pork, char siu and fried shallots.

 Dish Overview